jholoman/bdr-action/README.md

 Introduction
 ===========
-This program allows for programmatic execution of previously scheduled BDR jobs.
+This utility allows for programmatic execution of previously scheduled BDR jobs.
 It has three basic functions:
 ```
 1) List BDR job schedule (and history).
 This is primarily in place to determine the schedule ID of the BDR job.
 2) Run BDR job schedules.